Kebri Dahar: History

-A Hospital for the town was under construction in 1958, when Emperor Haile Selassie inspected it during a tour of the Ogaden.
+A hospital for the town was under construction in 1958 when Emperor Haile Selassie inspected it during a tour of the Ogaden.
 In 1966 a road was built connecting Kebri Dehar and the new town of Gode.
 The Ethiopian Road Authority announced a construction project to connect Kebri Dehar with neighbouring towns.
 One road, to include 113.5 kilometres of paved road and five bridges will connect Kebri Dehar with Shekosh, while a second, which will include the creation of 95 kilometres of paved road and construction of six large and medium bridges, will connect the town to Danan.

 During the Ogaden War in 1977, Kebri Dehar was defended by the Ethiopian Ninth Brigade against the Somali Army before abandoning it in disarray after being defeated by the Somali army who captured the town thereafter.
-It was recaptured by the Ethiopian Third Paracommando Brigade 8 March 1980.
+It was recaptured by the Ethiopian Third Paracommando Brigade on 8 March 1978.

 Demographics

 Based on figures from the Central Statistical Agency in 2005, Kebri Dahar has an estimated total population of 100,191 of whom 51,327 are men and 48,864 are women.
 The 1997 census reported this town had a total population of 24,263 of whom 12,768 were men and 11,495 women.
 The two largest ethnic groups reported in this town were the Somali (99%), and the (1%); all other ethnic groups made up 0.3% of the population.

 It is the largest settlement in Kebri Dehar woreda.